Hierarchies

 5

-the Church of the benefit of muchmore, which they might have lived to do:
+the Church of the benefit of much

 and therefore that such examples are not